Search

 Neo, the protagonist of The Matrix, faces a choice: take the blue pill and the story will end, his ordinary life continuing after he wakes up the next morning; or take the red pill, stay in Wonderland and explore the mysterious rabbit hole.
 Professor Philip Chiu Wai-yan has chosen the red pill: devoting himself to the study of minimally invasive surgical robotic technologies and working with the world’s top interdisciplinary research teams to promote medical innovations.

 Professor Chiu, who took over as Dean of Medicine in February, is well versed in art, as well as medicine.
 Since childhood, he has been passionate about building Gundam models and watching science fiction movies like Star Wars, Star Trek and Innerspace.
 He also pays attention to news about space technology.
-His childhood dream was to “boldly go where no one has gone before”, as the prologue to Star Wars puts it.
+His childhood dream was to “boldly go where no one has gone before”, as the prologue to Star Trek puts it.
 “In the past, I enjoyed playing video games with an Atari console.
 Unexpectedly, the console happens to be quite similar to controlling surgical robots today,” he says.

 When he was 14 years old, he studied Lingnan-style traditional Chinese painting under Professor Chao Shaoan.
 He once planned to become a painter, but he later made up his mind to help people as a doctor, under the influence of his late father, Dr John Chiu.
 The experiences of studying painting and participating in exhibitions were impactful in his life trajectory, making him humbler and more patient in listening to others.
 “I’m easy-going and good at communication.
 Helping others gives me much satisfaction.
 Therefore, I chose the medical path after careful consideration.”